gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

     }
 ```

 This representation provides similar benefits to using an array for an adjacency list, but provides us more flexibility with keys.
-We no longer need numeric ids for our nodes and the ids do not need to be consecutive.
+We no longer need numeric IDs for our nodes and the IDs do not need to be consecutive.
 For example, in the adjacency matrix and list above, there was no node 0, but we maintained space for a node with that id.

 #### Adjacency List Big O
 Generally adjacency lists give a good balance between time and space complexity and perform relatively well.